intuit/sdbport-cookbook/README.md

 # sdbport cookbook

-This cookbook installs the redis server found here http://redis.io/
+This cookbook installs the sdbport gem

 # Requirements
 NA

 # Usage

-Redis is an open source, BSD licensed, advanced key-value store.
-It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets and sorted sets.
+Gem which enables import and export of AWS SimpleDB domains.

 # Attributes
 The following attributes are configurable currently: